psychemedia/storytelling-notes/hudden_dudden.md

 Out came the cobbler.

-"How much for your hides, my men? "
+"How much for your hides, my men?"

 "Their weight in gold."